Follow the Daily Mass Readings Through the Liturgical Year

 What are the seasons of the liturgical year?

-The liturgical year begins with Advent (four Sundays before Christmas) and moves through Christmas, Epiphany (celebrating the revelation of Christ to the nations), Lent (40 days of preparation before Easter), Easter (50 days celebrating the resurrection), and Ordinary Time (the longest season, focused on the life and teachings of Jesus).
+The liturgical year begins with Advent (the weeks before Christmas) and moves through Christmas, Ordinary Time, Lent (the forty days of preparation before Easter), Easter (the fifty days celebrating the resurrection), and the long stretch of Ordinary Time.
 Each season shapes the readings and the focus of worship.

 How does the lectionary differ from a Bible reading plan?

-A Bible reading plan typically moves sequentially through books of the Bible with the goal of reading the entire text over a set period.
-The lectionary is organized around the church calendar and selects passages thematically to match liturgical seasons and Sundays.
-It prioritizes theological coherence within each week rather than sequential coverage, though over three years it covers most of the Bible.
+A Bible reading plan typically moves sequentially through books of the Bible to cover the whole text in a set period.
+The lectionary is organized around the liturgical calendar and selects passages to match the seasons, feasts, and memorials of the Church's year, so the readings follow the rhythm of salvation history rather than the order of the books.

 Start Using Lectionary